GimelStudio/GimelStudio/README.md

 # Running the code

-*At this early stage of development, the code is very WIP and likely to change a lot.
-Many things are not implemented and/or not stable.*
+*Please note: At this stage of development, the code is WIP and likely to change a lot.
+Many things are not implemented and not stable.*

 ## Windows